-Since 85, John's Automotive Service has provided motorists in the Cedar Rapids, IA 52405 area with comprehensive auto repair services that include General Services, Car & Truck Care, Undercar Services, Alignment, Brakes, Tires, Engine & Transmission, Engine Maintenance, Transmission Services, 4x4 Services, Heating and Cooling Services, Electrical Services, Electronic Services, Miscellaneous Services, Domestic Cars & Trucks, Import Cars & Trucks, Towing, Quick Lube Services, Ignition Interlock Systems , Electric and Hybrid Vehicle and Heavy Duty Repair.
+Since 1985, John's Automotive Service has provided motorists in the Cedar Rapids, IA 52405 area with comprehensive auto repair services that include General Services, Car & Truck Care, Undercar Services, Alignment, Brakes, Tires, Engine & Transmission, Engine Maintenance, Transmission Services, 4x4 Services, Heating, Cooling, and Air Conditioning (A/C) Services, Electrical Services, Electronic Services, Miscellaneous Services, Domestic Cars & Trucks, Import Cars & Trucks, Towing, Oil Change Services, Ignition Interlock Systems and Hybrid Vehicle Repair.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.